LeahFeldman/My_Repository/README.md

 Why is this not causing conflict?
 This is the change in the main code.
 It will be conflicted with other code in another branch.
 This is the new change.

+There is the first commit.
-This is the line that will cause conflict.
+This is the second commit.
-Why is this not causing conflict?
+And here goes the third!